New York City Debates Repealing Conversion Therapy Ban

 "From a purely legal perspective it doesn't actually create any new protections or rights," Minter said.
 "Which is why it makes so much sense for the city to do what it's doing.
 It just does not make sense to divert resources and money to fighting [for] a law that we don't need."

-If New York City goes through with its repeal, the only change would essentially be that the city could no longer levy fines against practitioners who use conversion therapy, though a spokeswoman for the city's Department of Consumer Affairs said in the two years since the law was enacted, not a single person had been fined, because no one had filed a complaint.
+If New York City goes through with its repeal, the only change would essentially be that the city could no longer levy fines against practitioners who receive payment for conversion therapy, though a spokeswoman for the city's Department of Consumer Affairs said in the two years since the law was enacted, not a single person had been fined, because no one had filed a complaint.

 Medical authorities have warned against the harms of conversion therapy for years, particularly on children.
 A 2009 report from the American Psychological Association found these types of therapies are "unlikely to be successful and involve some risk of harm."
-More recent studies have found dramatically increases the risk of suicide attempts and psychologial distress among children and adults subjected to it.
+More recent studies have found dramatically increases the risk of suicide attempts and psychological distress among children and adults subjected to it.
 It's been denounced by the American Psychiatric Association and the American Psychological Association, which both point out conversion therapy is predicated on the misinformed notion that homosexuality is a mental disorder.
 Estimates from UCLA's Williams Institute suggest around 698,000 LGBTQ adults have received conversion therapy, about half of whom were put through it as children.

 "I was separated from my mother and sisters for three years.
 I was not allowed to speak to any females so that I understood the role of females and males," Mathew Shurka, a conversion therapy survivor, testified at the Wednesday hearing, also in support of the city's move to repeal the ban.
 He's the co-founder of Born Perfect, a legal campaign to get the practice banned nationwide.
 "The irreversible harm done to me and my family, as a 31-year-old now is ... something I'm still recovering from, and I deal with every day."